rogersnick/diyScgApi/README.md

 #### the moving parts:
 server.js -- an express web server to serve up the content from :

-cut_img.py -- a python script that grabs all of the relevant stuff and analyzes it to produce the output
+cut_img.py -- a python script that grabs all of the relevant stuff and analyzes it to produce the output. the true numbers are computed via root mean square comparisons to a ground truth version of the images.

 css2json.js -- a node script that converts the css to a parse-able json format